 Two-tone spectator shoes may be a favourite among vintage fashion enthusiasts today, but their story spans nearly a century of social change, subcultural style, and gender-fluid fashion statements.

 In this in-depth look, we explore the origins and cultural journey of the spectator shoe – from its eye-catching entrance into 1920s men's wardrobes to its practical reinvention in 1940s women's fashion.
-Along the way, we’ll highlight two of our own historically inspired examples that carry this legacy forward: the Charles 1930s Style Spectator Shoe and the Grace 1940s Two-Tone Derby Shoe.
+Along the way, we’ll highlight two of our own historically inspired examples that carry this legacy forward: the Charles 1930s Style Spectator Shoe, the Grace 1940s Two-Tone Derby Shoe and the Lucy spectator pumps.

 Why are they called ‘spectator shoes’?